An ADMM Based Framework for AutoML Pipeline Configuration: Related work

 \section{Related work}

 \textbf{Black-box optimization in AutoML.} Beyond grid-search for HPO, random search is a very competitive baseline because of its simplicity and parallelizability \citep{bergstra2012random}.
-Sequential model-based optimization (SMBO) \cite{smac} is a common technique with different `models' such as Gaussian processes \citep{snoek2012practical}, random forests \citep{smac} and tree-parzen estimators \cite{bergstra2011algorithms}.
-However, black-box optimization is a time consuming process because the expensive black-box function evaluation involves model training and scoring (on a validation set).
-Efficient {\em multi-fidelity} approximations of the black-box function based on some budget (training samples or epochs) combined with bandit learning can skip unpromising candidates early via successive halving \citep{jamieson2016non,sabharwal2016selecting} and HyperBand \citep{li2018hyperband}.
-However, these schemes essentially perform an efficient random search and are well suited for search over a discrete space or over the discreted continuous spaces.
-BOHB \cite{bohb} combines SMBO (with TPE) and HyperBand for improved optimization.
-Meta-learning \citep{vanschoren2018meta} allows the black-box optimization to leverage past experiences with search space refinements and promising starting points.
+Sequential model-based optimization (SMBO) \citep{smac} is a common technique with different `models' such as Gaussian processes \citep{snoek2012practical}, random forests \citep{smac} and tree-parzen estimators \citep{bergstra2011algorithms}.
+However, black-box optimization is a time consuming process because the expensive black-box function evaluation involves model training and scoring (on a held-out set).
+Efficient {\em multi-fidelity} approximations of the black-box function based on some budget (training samples/epochs) combined with bandit learning can skip unpromising candidates early via successive halving \citep{jamieson2016non,sabharwal2016selecting} and HyperBand \citep{li2018hyperband}.
+However, these schemes essentially perform an efficient random search and are well suited for search over discrete spaces or discretized continuous spaces.
+BOHB \citep{bohb} combines SMBO (with TPE) and HyperBand for improved optimization.
+Meta-learning \citep{vanschoren2018meta} leverages past experiences in the optimization with search space refinements and promising starting points. {The collaborative filtering based methods \citep{yang2019oboe} are examples of meta-learning, where information from past evaluation on other datasets is utilized to pick pipelines for any new datasets.
+Compared to the recent works on iterative pipeline construction using tree search \citep{mohr2018ml,rakotoarison2019automated}, we provide a natural yet formal primal-dual decomposition of autoML pipeline configuration problems. }